Sparerow1/Notes-of-Building-Windows-Server-2019/step_10/README.md

-# Installing and Configuring Windos Deployment Server
+# Installing and Configuring Windows Deployment Server

 In this step I will beinstalling and configuting Windows Deployment Server to a new VM(WIN2K19-WDS01) in the domain